-4. THE COLLABORATION FRAMEWORK Purchasing can contribute throughout the diffe collaboration with a start-up.
-To do so, it needs processes and practices to make it work.
+4. THE COLLABORATION FRAMEWORK Purchasing can contribute throughout the different stages of collaboration with a start-up.
+To do so, it needs to adapt its processes and practices to make it work.

 PURCHASING INVOLVEMENT IN SUCCESSFUL START-UP RELATIONSHIPS

 At the very first stage of the relationship between a large firm and a start-up, the main challenge is to establish the best connections amongst the two players.
 Purchasing here can help everyone on both sides to reach a common understanding on a few critical points: